 Conclusion: Mechanical trading has many advantages

 There are at least six main advantages of mechanical trading strategies.
-It helps you automate and you thus save time, and you are more likely to get rid of negative emotions when you are trading.
+It helps you automate and thus save time, and you are more likely to get rid of negative emotions when trading.

 Keep trading as simple as possible, test, and form many hypotheses, work passionately, and you will most likely improve your results.
 Trading is not rocket science.

 However, the markets are pretty efficient, so it’s not easy to find trading edges that last.
 But by using mechanical trading rules you are more likely to succeed.